How to be a strong candidate for medical school

 - Pre-Med Society: Join the Oregon State University chapter of the AMSA Pre-Medical Society.

-- Premedical Orientation Class - BI 109: Take this class winter term of your first year.
+- Premedical Orientation Class - BI 109: Take this class in the winter term of your first year.
 You’ll learn about the application process, the MCAT, admissions, volunteer opportunities, etc.

 - Is pre-med right for me?
-A guide to help you think about if pre-med is the right path for you.
+A guide to help you think about whether pre-med is the right path for you.

 We’re here to help you plan for medical school